 In the midst of her film work, Jenna decided to start making her designs available to the general public and thus the retail company Ravenna Old & New West Vestures was formed.

-Jenna’s costuming knowledge ranges over many style eras but, through inspiration from her Arizona roots, she mostly specializes in both the fashions of the Old West and the very evolved current Western trends.
+Jenna’s costuming knowledge ranges over many style eras but, through inspiration from her Arizona roots, she mostly specializes in the fashions of the Old West and the very evolved current Western trends.

 Along the way she also gained inspiration from the Steampunk revolution and started adding a line of Steampunk to her designs.
 Now her style encompasses the Old, the New and the Wild West.

 Today she continues to resurrect the intrigue of the Old West, bringing it into the modern Western designs she creates while staying true to the element of elegance that also comprises who she is.
-In addition, as a fan of the sleekly tailored fashions of the 40’s and 50’s, she puts a lot of emphasis on ensuring that her designs complement and even glorify the elegance of the female form by proper tailoring.
+In addition, as a fan of the sleekly tailored fashions of the 40’s and 50’s, she puts a lot of emphasis on ensuring that her designs complement and even glorify the elegance of the human form by proper tailoring.